ashika0124/backjack_game/README.md

 # Blackjack game
-The player has to get a hand with a value as close to 21 as possible without going over.
+Blackjack Game website as a light HTML CSS and JS excercise - [Take a look](https://ashika0124.github.io/backjack_game/) The player has to get a hand with a value as close to 21 as possible without going over.
 A hand that goes over 21 is a bust.
 The players in a blackjack game plays against the dealer.
 Each player has to beat the dealer's hand in order to win.